wangwenx190/qtlottie/README.md

 ## Features

-- Supported many After Effects features.
-[Click here to see a complete list](https://github.com/Samsung/rlottie#supported-after-effects-features).
+- Support many After Effects features (depends on the specific backend).
 - Cross-platform: support Windows (7~10), Linux and macOS.
 - Support both Qt Widgets and Qt Quick.
 - Support all versions from Qt5 to Qt6.